 While our college counselors are easily accessible to all upper school students, they begin working with students in earnest in the winter of the junior year.
 Our college counselors are committed to learning about each student’s unique talents, interests, passions, and skills, which helps to prepare the student and family for a competitive college application process.

 Our college counselors remain updated on national and global admission trends.
 In addition to welcoming more than 100 college representatives from around the world to our campus each year, they continue to establish and maintain relationships with college/university deans, directors, and admission representatives through various college fairs, campus visits, and regional and national conferences.
 They are also active members of several admissions and college counseling-related associations including the Association of College Counselors in Independent Schools, the National Association for College Admission Counseling, and the Texas Association for College Admission Counseling.

 Each year, seniors at Trinity Valley School have a wide array of college admission offers from which to choose.
-In recognition of their academic achievement, leadership, and community involvement both on campus and throughout Fort Worth, the 87 members of the Class of 2017 were offered an impressive $14.5 million in merit-based scholarships.
-246 merit scholarships were extended to our students.
+In recognition of their academic achievement, leadership, and community involvement both on campus and throughout Fort Worth, the 86 members of the Class of 2022 were offered an impressive $11 million in merit-based scholarships.

 Collectively, the Class of 2022 received 392 offers of admission to 153 colleges and universities scattered among 38 states around the USA, the District of Columbia, China, and the United Kingdom.